syncfusion-content/windowsforms-docs/WindowsForms/Barcode/Getting-Started.md

 ---
 layout: post
-title: Syncfusion Essential Windows Forms
+title: Getting Started with Windows Forms Barcode control | Syncfusion
-description: This section explains about the SfBarcode.
+description: Learn here about getting started with Syncfusion Windows Forms Barcode control and more details.
 platform: windowsforms
 control: SfBarcode
 documentation: ug
 ---
-# Getting Started
+# Getting Started with Windows Forms Barcode
 This section provides a quick overview for working with the barcode for WinForms.

 ## Assembly deployment